 Pick-your-own apples is back at OHF Orchards for another year.
 Come make some fall memories at this family farm.
 They’ll also have pre-picked apples and delicious treats, including donuts, dumplings and cider.

 Ritter’s Cider Mill

 Mount Cobb, PA

-This farm stand lets you mix and match your own basket of delicious, sweet apples.
+This farm stand has a bountiful selection of delicious, sweet apples.
 They also make cider, pies, donuts, candy apples and other fall treats.
-Stick around for autumn-themed attractions like the corn maze, farm animals, hayrides and more.
+Bring the kids for autumn-themed attractions like the corn maze, farm animals, hayrides and more.

 Apples are ripe and ready for the picking at this u-pick orchard and farm stand in the Endless Mountains.
-They grow 12 different varieties, from favorites like Macs and Honeycrisp to kinds you won’t find in the grocery store, like Yutaka and Crispin.
-You can also find their apples at their retail store in Montrose.
+They grow 14 different varieties, from favorites like Macs and Honeycrisp to kinds you won’t find in the grocery stores, like Ginger Gold and Crispin.